dkwingsmt/CSE-532S-Lab1/ReadMe.txt

 - We find that the Wrapper Facade Pattern is a really smart idea that it makes the code more maintainable and portable.

+- It can be observed that the active object pattern is quite useful, as the code can be better structured and made easy to read by tying the explicitly tying the object lifecycle with that of the thread running its code

 - In this lab, we use different threads to read a same file with different targets, but reading only is relatively safer and therefore we are expecting there will